 - To build respectful and gender equitable newsrooms, industry bodies, news stories, and news sectors

-The NME program consists of several key projects and initiatives including: a university curriculum, newsroom training for practicing journalists, the Our Watch Awards for excellence in reporting, a national survivor media advocacy project, development of national media reporting guidelines, our seminars on Sports Media Making Change, hosting a series of forums and panel discussions, the Our Watch Fellowship Program, and the convening of the National Media Advisory Group.
+The National Media Engagement program consists of several key projects and initiatives including: curriculum for universities; newsroom training for practicing journalists; the Our Watch Awards for excellence in reporting; a national survivor media advocacy project with the Voices for Change group; national media reporting guidelines; seminars on Sports Media Making Change; women in Sports Media forums; and the convening of the National Media Advisory Group.

-The Our Watch Fellowship Program is funded by the Department of Social Services.
-Our Watch is working in partnership with the Walkley Foundation to administer the Fellowship Program.
+The Our Watch Fellowship Program is funded by the Commonwealth Government.
+Our Watch is working in partnership with the Walkley Foundation to deliver the Fellowship Program.

 Our Watch background

 Our Watch is a national leader in Australia’s work to stop violence against women and their children before it starts.
 The organisation was created to drive nation-wide change in the practices, norms, and structures that lead to violence against women and children.